 Abhinavagupta, disciple of Utpaladeva, wrote many works, biggest of which is Tantraloka, Light of Tantra.
 This treatise clarifies obscure moments in texts of tantras and giving structural knowledge which helps to understand tantric texts.

-Some people learning tantra from Tantraloka make a mistake thinking that Tantraloka is self-sufficient tantric tutorial, because the text is very large.
+Some people learning tantra from Tantraloka make a mistake thinking that Tantraloka is a self-sufficient tantric tutorial, because the text is very large.
 This approach is wrong.
 Even author himself clearly and unambiguously informed that this work is for filling the gaps which appeared from learning tantras.
 Tantraloka of Abhinavagupta in no way should substitute the learning of tantras themselves and it is not a self-sufficient tutorial.

 Followers of Abhinavagupta wrote a commentary on Tantraloka.